klezovics/fe-study-plan/PLAN.md

 ## Layouts
 - How create high quality and clean high level layouts ?
 - How do I master creating layouts
+- What are common layout pattrens ?
+How can I easily implement them ?

 ## Clean code & clean architecture
 - Which patterns and best practices can I use ?